AgileVentures/av-static-website/source/blog_articles/2019-04-09-pairing-with-bryan-on-prevention-point-django.html.markdown

   ```

 4. receptionist indicates that the person wants that service
-  --> that goes into a queue that other system users (e.g. doctors)
+  --> that goes into a queue that other system users can see (e.g. doctors)

   ```
     POST /step/api/participants/:id/services/:id --> adjust db and return confirmation